ab77/netflix-proxy/README.md

 1. Head over to [Gandi](https://www.gandi.net/hosting/iaas/buy) to create a virtual server.
 2. Make sure you buy your server in the right region, for example if you want to watch US content, select the Baltimore DC.
-3. SSH to your server and run: `apt-get update && apt-get -y install vim dnsutils curl sudo git && curl -sSL https://get.docker.com/ | sh && git clone https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
+3. SSH to your server and run: `apt-get update && apt-get -y install vim dnsutils curl sudo git && curl -sSL https://get.docker.com/ | sh && git clone -b new-auth https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
 4. Make sure to record the credentials for the `netflix-proxy` admin site.
 5. Point your DNS at the server IP, then go to [this](http://ipinfo.io/) site to make sure your server IP is displayed.
 6. Finally, watch `Netflix`, `Hulu` and others out of region.